mcdonc/breakonthru/README.rst

 This is configurable via the ``door_unlocked_duration`` value in the ``client.ini`` config file.

-You might play around with ``pjsua.conf`` ``--ec-tail`` and related options to try to get some echo cancellation wrt front door speaker feeding back into front door mic.
+You might play around with the ``pjsua.conf`` option ``--ec-tail`` and related options to try to get some echo cancellation wrt front door speaker feeding back into front door mic.
 My limited attempts at this were not successful.

-Why do I use`` gpiozero`` instead of raw ``RPi.GPIO``?
+Why do I use ``gpiozero`` instead of raw ``RPi.GPIO``?
 I used the latter initially, but I had problems where sending volage to the output pin (for the door unlock) would trigger the input pin (for the callbutton detector).
 It would also sometimes trigger with AC power fluctuations (hilariously the call button would